 What to watch out for — sharks, jellyfish, eels & more

-Hawaii's ocean is extraordinarily beautiful — and mostly very safe.
+Hawaii's ocean is extraordinarily beautiful — and mostly low-risk.
 Millions of people swim, snorkel, and surf here every year without incident.
 This guide covers the marine life that can cause injuries, so you can be aware, not afraid.
 Most encounters are avoidable with basic knowledge.

 The species responsible for most serious shark incidents in Hawaiʻi.
 Tiger sharks can reach 14 feet and are opportunistic feeders.
 They're more active at dawn, dusk, and night.
 Risk is higher near river mouths after heavy rain (murky water), near areas where fish are being cleaned, and wearing shiny jewelry that resembles fish scales.